 DAY 1 WINDHOEK – URBAN CAMP

-Arriving at the Hosea Kutako Airport Windhoek.
-You will be met by your hosts, Schalk & Annamarie Burger.
-A transfer will collect you from the Airport to the Rental company.
-After the rental formalities we will travel to Joe’s Beerhouse for Dinner.
-Thereafter we will drive a short distance to Urban camp, where we will overnight in the camping area.
+Arrive at the Hosea Kutako Airport Windhoek.
+A transfer will collect you from the airport and take you to the 4×4 rental company.
+After the rental formalities, travel to Urban camp, where you will overnight in the camping area.
 The city of Windhoek is bordered by the Eros and Auas mountains and towards the west stretches the Khomas Hochland.
-Windhoek is for an African town still very clean and has a cosmopolitan flare.
+Windhoek is very clean and has a cosmopolitan flair.
 The German influence in the language and culture is still very much present, although English is the official language.
-An interesting visit is “Tintenpalast” (“Ink Palace”) that houses Namibia’s parliament as well as the “Alte Feste” (Old Fort) that is now, since 1997, Namibia’s National Museum.
+An interesting visit is “Tintenpalast” (Ink Palace) that houses Namibia’s parliament as well as the “Alte Feste” (Old Fort) that is Namibia’s National Museum.

 DAY 2 WATERBERG PLATEAU PARK 279km

-After a continental breakfast, we will leave Windhoek and travel in a Northerly direction to Okahandja where we will have a proper breakfast and then travel to Waterberg Plateau Park.
-Here we will overnight in their campsite.
-The majestic and spectacular Waterberg Plateau Park, towers about 200 metres above the surrounding landscape, with its fascinating rock formations and sheer cliffs, is the home for a great number of rare wildlife species and numerous birds.
+Leave Windhoek and drive in a northerly direction to Okahandja where you can have a proper breakfast.
+Then travel to Waterberg Plateau Park.
+Here you will overnight in their campsite.
+The majestic and spectacular Waterberg Plateau Park towers about 200 metres above the surrounding landscape, with its fascinating rock formations and sheer cliffs, and is the home for a great number of rare wildlife species and numerous birds.
 The Waterberg Region was traditionally part of the settling area of the Herero.
 In August 1904 about 40,000 Herero were surrounded by 1600 German soldiers and was almost annihilated.
 Only a few escaped to Botswana.

 DAY 3 JU/HOANSI HISTORIC LIVING VILLAGE AT GRASHOEK 321km

-Leaving from Waterberg Plateau Park, we will travel in a north-easterly direction to Bushmanland.
-On way we will visit the Hoba Meteorite near the town of Grootfontein.
+Leaving from Waterberg Plateau Park, travel in a north-easterly direction to Bushmanland.
+On the way you will visit the Hoba Meteorite near the town of Grootfontein.
 It was discovered by Mr Jacobus Brits in 1920.
-After refuelling at Grootfontein we will drive to the Ju/Hoansi Historic Living Village at Grashoek where we will be bushcamping for the night.
-Here you can partake in excursions like Bushwalk with the Bushmen; Wedding Ceremony, Singing, Dancing and Games around the campfire.
-A full day of a Bushmen Cultural tour is the most wonderful experience to partake in.
-The Bushmen people are very friendly and have a deep understanding of nature and the ecology.
-The men are expert archer hunters whereas the woman collects wild fruits, like berries and wild onions that are rich in starch.
-There is about 30,000 Bushmen that lives in Namibia, but only 2,000 of them still follow a traditional way of life.
+After refuelling at Grootfontein, drive to the Ju/Hoansi Historic Living Village at Grashoek where you will be bush camping for the night.
+Here you can partake in excursions like bushwalks with the Bushmen and participate in traditional wedding ceremonies, singing, dancing and games around the campfire.
+The Bushmen Cultural Tour is the most wonderful experience to partake in.
+The Bushmen people are very friendly and have a deep understanding of nature and ecology.
+The men are expert archer hunters whereas the woman collect wild fruits, like berries and wild onions that are rich in starch.
+There is about 30,000 Bushmen that live in Namibia, but only 2,000 of them still follow a traditional way of life.